eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 4.  *the ways in which these risks may be fully mitigated in the future, e.g. by means of ZKP-based proof mechanisms for attestations.*

-**In this version of this document, the feedback of Member States during the first meeting of December 4<sup>th</sup>, 2024, was processed.**
+In this version of this document, the feedback of Member States during the meetings on 4 and 11 December 2024, was processed.

 ### 1.2 Related risks in the Risk Register